csegur4/portfolio/README.md

 # Mini Portfolio App with Create React App

-This project was the evaluation of the advanced React course of the Meta front-end developer certification.
+This project was the evaluation of the advanced React course of the Meta Front-End developer certification.

 ## Main features